-Antisocial behaviour is behaviour by others that unreasonably interferes with your rights to the enjoyment of your home and community and affects your quality of life.
+Antisocial behaviour is behaviour by others that unreasonably interferes with your rights to the enjoyment of your home and community.
+It affects your quality of life.
 Examples of this include:

 We will not tolerate antisocial behaviour in our communities.
-Antisocial behaviour is a breach of the tenancy agreement, and depending on the severity of the matter, could result in the perpetrator losing their home and/or being prosecuted.
+Antisocial behaviour is a breach of the tenancy agreement.
+Depending on the severity of the matter it could result in the perpetrator losing their home and/or being prosecuted.

 Litter and graffiti

-We will deal with reports of rubbish within five working days or earlier if it poses a danger or risk.
-On some of our larger estates, you can report litter direct to our estate caretakers, who can quickly and easily arrange for its removal.
+We will deal with reports of rubbish within five working days.
+We will respond earlier if it poses a danger or risk.
+On some of our larger estates, you can report litter direct to our estate caretakers.
+They will quickly and easily arrange for its removal.

-We will also remove offensive graffiti or any other offensive material and other graffiti to specified deadlines.
-When reporting graffiti you can help us by giving us as much information as possible including:
+We will remove graffiti and other offensive material to specified deadlines.
+When reporting graffiti give us as much information as possible including:

-If you have a dog, you must keep it under control at all times and make sure that it is not a nuisance to your neighbours.
+If you have a dog, you must keep it under control at all times.
+Make sure it is not a nuisance to your neighbours.

 Do not allow your dog to: